Kiki Musampa

 Kizito Musampa (born 20 July 1977) is a former professional footballer who played as a left winger.

 Musampa had a journeyman career, taking in notable spells at AFC Ajax, Bordeaux, Malaga CF, Atlético Madrid and Manchester City.
 Born Zaire, he earned 28 caps representing the Netherlands at under-20 and under-21 levels.
 He was well known for his pace and free-kicks.

 Club career

 Ajax and Bordeaux

-Born in Kinshasa, Zaire, now the Democratic Republic of the Congo, Musampa first started off in the famous AFC Ajax youth academy where he played a total of 31 games in two seasons and scored six goals.
-Which a goal scored against NAC Breda, was the first Ajax goal in the new stadium, the Johan Cruyff Arena.
+Born in Kinshasa, Zaire, now the Democratic Republic of the Congo, Musampa first started off in the famous AFC Ajax youth academy where he played a total of 31 games in two seasons and scored six goals including a memorable winner scored against NAC Breda, which was the first Ajax goal in the new current stadium, the Johan Cruyff Arena.
+He also scored in the quarter-final of the Champions League against Borussia Dortmund in 1996, Ajax would win 2-0 and went on to the final.

 He subsequently signed on for Girondins Bordeaux in 1997 to further his experience in the hope to be selected for the Netherlands national team competing in the 1998 FIFA World Cup although he was overlooked by then coach Guus Hiddink.